-A quest is any person who is not a current resident (in your specific residence) or staff member.
+A guest is any person who is not a current resident (in your specific residence - if you are visiting another accommodation other than your own, you are considered a guest of that building) or authorised accommodation staff member.
 This includes all former residents.
 The following rules are necessary to ensure compliance with fire and safety regulations, and so that staff know how many people are in the building in the event of an evacuation.

-- Your quests will not be provided access by members of the accommodation management team, any quests must be escorted through the property and always remain in your company. - · Your guests are not permitted to enter the hall if you are absent unless another resident undertakes full responsibility for the visit and the guest remains in their company until departure. - You are held fully accountable for your guest's behaviour and actions from the time the guest is signed in up to the time they leave. - Your guests are most welcome to enter the hall provided they: Are met at the front door by you, their host, and signed into the guest register. - Are sober, quiet and well-mannered. - Behave responsibly while on the premises. - Remain in your company while on the premises. - Are accompanied to the front door by you when it is time to leave. - Leave quietly when they depart. - Leave the building before 1am. - Guests are discouraged during the first 2 weeks after arrival as residents and staff are getting to know each other whilst navigating university orientation.
+- Your guests will not be provided access by members of the accommodation management team, any guests must be escorted through the property and always remain in your company. - Your guests are not permitted to enter the hall if you are absent unless another resident undertakes full responsibility for the visit and the quest remains in their company until departure. - You are held fully accountable for your guest's behaviour and actions from the time the guest is signed in up to the time they leave. - Your guests are most welcome to enter the hall provided they: - Are met at the front door by you, their host, and signed into the guest register. - Are sober, quiet and well-mannered. - Behave responsibly while on the premises. - Remain in your company while on the premises. - Are accompanied to the front door by you when it is time to leave. - Leave quietly when they depart. - Leave the building before 1am. - Guests are discouraged during the first 2 weeks after arrival as residents and staff are getting to know each other whilst navigating university orientation.
 There are additional times throughout the year (study & exams weeks) where overnight guests are not permitted, but residents are advised in advance.